openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

     forcefield = ForceField('amber14-all.xml', 'amber14/tip3pfb.xml')

 This line specifies the force field to use for the simulation.
 Force fields are defined by XML files.
-OpenMM includes XML files defining lots of standard force fields (see Section :ref:`force-fields`).
+OpenMM includes XML files defining lots of standard force fields (see Section :numref:`force-fields`).
-If you find you need to extend the repertoire of force fields available, you can find more information on how to create these XML files in Chapter :ref:`creating-force-fields`.
+If you find you need to extend the repertoire of force fields available, you can find more information on how to create these XML files in Chapter :numref:`creating-force-fields`.
 In this case we load two of those files: :file:`amber14-all.xml`, which contains the Amber14 force field, and :file:`amber14/tip3pfb.xml`, which contains the TIP3P-FB water model.
 The :class:`ForceField` object is assigned to a variable called :code:`forcefield`\ .